Termin

 An ecosystem of conforming implementations.
 The specification is open, the conformance suite is public, and applications run on any conforming runtime.
 Presentation, storage, identity, and compute providers let the same application target different operational environments without code changes.

 A substrate designed for AI agents.
-The language is small enough that an LLM can fully master it.
+The language is small enough to fit entirely in an LLM's context window.
 Agents can author Termin applications that are safe by construction, not by review.
-Agents can also participate in applications through declared scopes, typed channels, and complete audit logs — as real participants in workflows, not external consumers with API keys.
+Agents can also participate in applications as typed primitives with declared scopes, typed channels, and complete audit logs — the Termin runtime enforces what an agent can see and do, regardless of how it was prompted.
+This is a structural boundary between the deterministic zone and the nondeterministic zone (AI), not a convention.

 The sections below start with the first layer.
-The vision page explains what is true today and what is on the path.
+Why Termin states the founding insight in one page.
+The vision page covers what is true today and what is on the path.
 The roadmap shows the development timeline.

 A .termin file describes content, roles, scopes, state machines, and operations.
 The compiler produces a .termin.pkg archive (a package containing the compiled specification).
 A conforming runtime serves it over HTTP.
 SQL injection, command injection, and broken access control are not achievable through Termin application code, because the language provides no construct for expressing them.